LauraAllObe/wakatimeReadmeStats/README.md

    - Copy your API Key from [your WakaTime account settings](https://wakatime.com/settings/account)
    - Go to your GitHub repository where you want to display your stats -> Settings -> Secrets and variables -> Actions
    - Select new repository secret and add the name as "WAKATIME_API_KEY" and the value as the API key you copied
-   - (Optional, for GitHub-sourced rank calculations) ensure `GITHUB_TOKEN` is available to your workflow.
+   - (Optional but recommended for GitHub-sourced rank calculations) ensure `GITHUB_TOKEN` is available to your workflow.
 GitHub Actions provides this automatically; you just need to pass it through as shown below.
+If the token is missing and you request GitHub as the default source, the service will safely fall back to WakaTime data.

 3. **Add the GitHub Actions Workflow**
    - Create a new workflow file at ```.github/workflows/wakatime-stats.yml``` in your repo (example provided below)